Nationalism and Genocide: The Bosnian War

-The Serbian President Slobadan Milošević was the driving force behind the genocide.
-Milošević ascended to power in 1988 on a platform of emotional rhetoric that appealed to his supporters.
-Hailed as “the new Tito”, Milošević propagated a message of extreme Serbian nationalism, calling for the expansion of the Serbian state into Bosnian territory.
-In a 1988 Belgrade speech, Milosevic identified Bosniaks as the “internal enemy”, a gesture eerily similar to Hitler’s pre-WWII demonization of the Jews in Germany.
+The Serbian President Slobodan Milošević was the driving force behind the genocide.
+Milošević ascended to power in 1989 on a platform of emotional rhetoric that appealed to his supporters.
+Milošević propagated a message of extreme Serbian nationalism, calling for the expansion of the Serbian state into Bosnian territory.
+In a 1988 Belgrade speech, Milosevic identified Bosniaks as the “internal enemy,” a gesture eerily similar to Hitler’s pre-WWII demonization of the Jews in Germany.

 Wary of Serbia’s aggressive ambitions, Bosnia declared independence in 1992.
 A Serb army was quickly formed in Bosnia by Radovan Karadžić with the support of Milošević in Belgrade.
 The purpose of this army was to cleanse Bosnia of “non-Serbs” who were predominantly Bosniaks.
 After Bosnia’s declaration of independence, Serbian forces sieged Sarajevo and began the extermination of thousands of Bosniaks that continued for three years.

 How could seemingly normal human beings commit such heinous acts of violence in the name of the state?
-Surely nationalism was the driving force behind the genocide, but loyalty to one’s flag should never result in atrocities of this magnitude.
-History however has proven that nationalism has the ability to motivate average people to do terrible things.
+Surely nationalism was the driving force behind the genocide in the Bosnian War, but loyalty to one’s flag should never result in atrocities of this magnitude.
+History, however, has proven that nationalism has the ability to motivate average people to do terrible things.
 In the case of the Bosnian War, the Serbian commitment to ethnic cleansing and state expansion resulted in the genocide of innocent men, women, and children.

 – Josh Forgét

 Sources: Wikipedia, Gendercide.org, Love Thy Neighbor: A Story of War, The Three Yugoslavias

 Photo: Military Photos